How Breast Cancer Support Northland Can Help?

 Would you like to talk to someone who has had breast cancer?

-Breast Cancer Support Northland Volunteer Visitors are all examples of women coping with breast cancer.
-They all understand the fears and feelings that come with a breast cancer diagnosis, they’ve been through it themselves.
+Breast Cancer Support Northland Volunteers are examples of women coping with breast cancer.
+They understand the fears and feelings that come with a breast cancer diagnosis, they’ve been through it themselves.
 They are here to help you successfully navigate the journey by offering practical and emotional support, encouragement, information and a shoulder to cry on.

 Our volunteers do not offer medical or treatment advice, and we always recommend that women, in the first instance, seek such information from their medical team, but we can listen and have information on resources available to you.